 - If you have attended a class within the last 5 years you will not need to attend another but must show proof of where and date.
 If the class was taken at St. Mary’s we can check our records.

-- Please provide a copy of your child’s birth certificate for purposes of correct spelling of names on the certificates and register.
+- Please provide a copy of your child’s birth certificate for purposes of correct name spellings.

 - Cannot be the parent of the child.